 Fatigue during pregnancy is a common complaint.
-During the first trimester of your pregnancy, fatigue is largely the result of the many physiologic changes occurring within your body.
+During the first trimester of pregnancy, fatigue is largely the result of the many physiologic changes occurring within your body.

 This differs from the fatigue during pregnancy that occurs during the later stages of pregnancy.
 Fatigue later becomes more physical.
 It is related to carrying the extra weight of your pregnancy.